arvidyuen7/facial_emotion_recognition/README.md

 ### Video demo of the project

-Download and watch the video demo [here](/video/BS_FEC.mp4 "video_demo") or see the video in [this post](https://www.linkedin.com/posts/arvidyuen7_last-week-i-completed-the-brainstation-data-ugcPost-6684959265129660416-MT_f) on my LinkedIn profile.
+Download and watch the video demo from [here](/video/BS_FEC.mp4 "video_demo") or see the video in [this post](https://www.linkedin.com/posts/arvidyuen7_last-week-i-completed-the-brainstation-data-ugcPost-6684959265129660416-MT_f) on my LinkedIn profile.